The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 Pros

-* Applies Shifu or Jinpu
+* Applies Shifu or Jinpu.
 * No movement restrictions.

 Cons

-* Requires three GCD “spaces”
+* Requires three GCD “spaces.”
-* Lower potency per GCD than Yukikaze
+* Lower potency per GCD than Yukikaze.

 A Gekko/Kasha filler has a niche use case in rotations that would normally require us to drop a Yukikaze optimization, as a result of needing at least one enforced filler.

 For example, when going from 2.15 GCD to 2.07 GCD, we need an additional filler GCD to make up for the increase in speed and we have three options in remedying this requirement.

-1. Add a Yaten Enpi to the rotation
+1. Add a Yaten Enpi to the rotation.
-2. Revert a Meikyo Gekko back to Yukikaze (and therefore switch a Yuki Combo in the cooldown phase to a Gekko Combo)
+2. Revert a Meikyo Gekko back to Yukikaze (and therefore switch a Yuki Combo in the cooldown phase to a Gekko Combo).
-3. Switch the Yukikaze + Hagakure filler to a Gekko + Hagakure filler
+3. Switch the Yukikaze + Hagakure filler to a Gekko + Hagakure filler.

 The difference between option two and three effectively boils down to the difference between the following two sets of GCDs, which I have laid out with effective potencies so that we can see the difference.